kieranmichaelflynn/Best-Team-Builder/README.md

 2. Open your command line and navigate to the index.js file location.
 3. Run npm init -y
 4. Run npm install
-5. Finally, run node index.js to run the application from your command line interface
+5. You're ready to use the Best Team Builder!

 ## Usage